 Any material that isn’t broken down by the digestive tract can cause a blockage in the intestines.
 It may be too big to pass through the dog’s intestines (especially in small dogs) or the pad may become swollen with fluid which could block intestines in any size dog.
 This is how they can lead to a blockage.
 If your dog has eaten a meat pad in the last 1-3 hours, contact your vet immediately as they may decide to make him sick to bring up the meat pad.

 Symptoms of an Intestinal Blockage in Dogs

 You may notice these symptoms if your dog has developed an intestinal blockage:

 - Lack of appetite

 If your dog is showing any of these symptoms, then call the vet immediately.
-This is a life-threatening medical emergency.
+This is a life-threatening medical emergency and may need surgery.
 Your dog needs help now.